Edo-Tokyo Open Air Architectural Museum

 Every house at this museum is real.
 None are replicas.
 People either lived or worked in them at some point in the past.
 Some even have ties to events in Japanese history.

 For example, have you ever heard of Korekiyo Takahashi?
 He was a Japanese Prime Minister and holder of various ministerial positions.
 During the 1920s and 30s, he was very active.
 His house is at the museum.
-Military officers assassinated him in it during a coup attempt in 1936.
+Military officers assassinated him in it during the 1936 coup attempt.
 It is a significant part of Japanese and possibly world history.

 Kunio Maekawa house western style interior